Feminine coats, trench coats and jackets in classic retro and vintage style

 Blazer: The blazer is one of the most popular jackets.
 It is used especially for a slightly formal look.
 But originally the jacket originated from the rowing sport, from the rowers at Oxford and Cambridge universities, where it was a kind of 'hoodie' of the time.
 From there, it crept into social gatherings.
 The simple jacket was characterized by its lapel, the hidden pockets and the three buttons on the front.
 In terms of construction, it was anything but simple, and therefore quickly became a status symbol.
 It was the name of the color of one of these rowing jackets that gave the blazer its name for blazing red!

-At Mondo Kaos we have taken the feminine blazer with us.
-All our beautiful blazers are made in a waisted cut with a focus on the feminine details.
+With Mondo Kaos we have adopted the feminine blazer.
+All our beautiful blazers are made in a waist cut with a focus on the feminine details.

-At Mondo Kaos, we carry a range of these different jackets and coats depending on the season.
+With Mondo Kaos we carry a number of these different jackets and coats depending on the season.

 Styling of your classic outerwear in retro / vintage style

 The options are many when it comes to styling your vintage outerwear.
 The outerwear is the icing on the cake when it comes to your vintage look.
 You can easily use your feminine vintage coat or jacket for both the more modern wardrobe, as well as a classic retro style.
 There is no doubt that our vintage coats & jackets are designed to showcase the beautiful female curves and therefore are as created for our selection of vintage style clothing.
-Use the waisted vintage coats as our trench coats with wide width at the bottom along with ours swing dresses, or the short jackets and blazers along with a pencil skirt or beautiful sailor pants.
-An extra beautiful vintage look also includes beautiful shoes or boots such as from Miss L Fire or Charlie Stone.
+Use the waisted vintage coats as our trench coats with wide width at the bottom along with ours swing dresses, or the short jackets and blazers together with a pencil skirt or beautiful sailor trousers.
+An extra beautiful vintage look also includes beautiful shoes or boots such as from Charlie Stone.

 See all our vintage-inspired jackets and coats in our store in Copenhagen